Are you a top-down thinker?

 - Self-doubt

-- Spending your hard earned money or not having enough money
+- Spending your hard-earned money or not having enough money

 - Multi-tasking: your personal and professional responsibilities do not slow down just because you’re focused on something